Thank you for reading our post, please rate this article at the end.

 Note the Water Levels

 The water levels of rivers, lakes, and reservoirs can rise or fall depending on the season and the weather.
-This will change the conditions of the water from what you are accustomed to.
+This will change the water conditions from what you are accustomed to.

-If the water level in a lake or river is higher than normal and is reaching bushes or overgrown vegetation, you will first have to think about how you can get through this new cover to gain access to the fish.
-This may make your fishing more challenging.
+If the water level in a lake or river is higher than normal and is reaching bushes or overgrown vegetation, you will first have to think about how to get through this new cover to access the fish, which may make your fishing more challenging.

 In this case, you can try flipping a jig to any visible cover.

-If this high water is warm then the bass are likely to scatter, as the temperature will make them more active and able to venture out of their cover to other areas.
-When this happens, focus on the bottom structure as it’s likely bass will move along the bottom going from one cover to another.
-You might also find them along with any migration routes, such as points or ditches.
+If this high water is warm, the bass will likely scatter, as the temperature will make them more active and able to venture out of their cover to other areas.
+When this happens, please focus on the bottom structure, as the bass will likely move along the bottom, going from one cover to another.
+You might also find them along migration routes like points or ditches.

-If the high water is in a reservoir, you could cast your line at the back area of the creek or look for a corner bank.
-Sometimes water levels can rise so much that it cover miles of areas that were very shallow before.
+If the high water is in a reservoir, you could cast your line at the back of the creek or look for a corner bank.
+Sometimes, water levels can rise so much that they cover miles of areas that were very shallow before.
 These are also good places to catch some migrating bass.

-However, although there might be plenty more water now, keep in mind that bass fish will not wander too far from the locations they are used to holding on to cover. so stick to the logs, Lilly pads, and coverings of the original banks.
+However, although there might be plenty more water now, remember that bass fish will not wander too far from the locations they are used to holding on to cover. so stick to the original banks’ logs, Lilly pads, and coverings.

 Work on Your Knot-Tying Abilities!